diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US222/readme.md

 It is important that we are able to list all the representatives of a customer.
 As we have a one-to-many relationship between the customer and the representative, we can easily list all the representatives of a customer.

 This method will be used in the UI to show the list of representatives of a customer.

+Check the us221 for more information about the customer representative and the customer.

 ![Relation customer and representative](images/domain_model_us222.svg "Domain Model")